src-d/gitbase/README.md

   version  Show the version information.
 ```

-You can start a server using some repositores from `/path/to/repositories` with this command:
+You can start a server using repositories from `/path/to/repositories` with this command:

 ```
 $ gitbase server -v -g /path/to/repositories